Head Lice Removal And Prevention

 HOW TO REMOVE LICE

 - Once your child is lice and egg free for 24-48 hours they can return to school.
-I suggest making an appointment with your family doctor to have them do a check and give you a letter.

 HOW TO CLEAN YOUR HOME